Historikerstreit: "The New Auschwitz Lie"

-The journalist Rudolf Augstein, the publisher of the Der Spiegel news journal accused Nolte of creating the "New Auschwitz Lie" in an essay first published in the October 6, 1986 edition of Der Spiegel.
+The journalist Rudolf Augstein, the publisher of the ' news journal accused Nolte of creating the "New Auschwitz Lie" in an essay first published in the October 6, 1986 edition of '.
 Augstein questioned just why Nolte referred to the Holocaust as the "so-called annihilation of the Jews".
-Augstein agreed with Nolte that the Israelis were “blackmailing” the Germans over the Holocaust, but argued that given the magnitude of the Holocaust, the Germans had nothing to complain about.
+Augstein agreed with Nolte that the Israelis were "blackmailing" the Germans over the Holocaust, but argued that given the magnitude of the Holocaust, the Germans had nothing to complain about.
 Augstein wrote in opposition to Nolte that:"Not for nothing did Nolte let us know that the annihilation of the kulaks, the peasant middle class, had taken place from 1927 to 1930, before Hitler seized power, and that the destruction of the Old Bolsheviks and countless other victims of Stalin's insanity had happened between 1934 and 1938, before the beginning of Hitler's war.
 But Stalin's insanity was, in contrast to Hitler's insanity, a realist's insanity.
 After all this drivel comes one thing worth discussing: whether Stalin pumped up Hitler and whether Hitler pumped up Stalin.
 This can be discussed, but the discussion does not address the issue.
 It is indeed possible that Stalin was pleased by how Hitler treated his bosom buddy Ernst Röhm and the entire SA leadership in 1934.
 It is, not possible that Hitler began his war against Poland because he felt threatened by Stalin's regime...
 One does not have to agree in everything with Konrad Adenauer.
 But in the light of the crass tendency to deny the co-responsibility of the Prussian-German Wehrmacht ("The oath!
-The oath!") ones gains an understanding for the point of the view of the nonpatriot Adenauer that Hitler's Reich was the continuation of the Prussian-German regime" In same essay, Augstein called Hillgruber "a constitutional Nazi".
+The oath!") ones gains an understanding for the point of the view of the nonpatriot Adenauer that Hitler's was the continuation of the Prussian-German regime" In same essay, Augstein called Hillgruber "a constitutional Nazi".
 Augstein went on to call for Hillgruber to be fired from his post at the University of Cologne for being a "constitutional Nazi", and argued that there was no moral difference between Hillgruber and Hans Globke.

 Thirty-Sixth Conference of German Historians, Trier, October 8, 1986

-The classicist Christian Meier, who was president of the German Historical Association at the time gave a speech on October 8, 1986, before that body, in which he criticized Nolte by declaring that the Holocaust was a “singular” event that “qualitatively surpassed" Soviet terror.
-Referring to Nolte's claims of being censored, Meier stated that Nolte had every right to ask questions, and that “no taboos will be established”.
+The classicist Christian Meier, who was president of the German Historical Association at the time gave a speech on October 8, 1986, before that body, in which he criticized Nolte by declaring that the Holocaust was a "singular" event that "qualitatively surpassed" Soviet terror.
+Referring to Nolte's claims of being censored, Meier stated that Nolte had every right to ask questions, and that "no taboos will be established".
 Meier went to say: